 For Local Seasonal Programs, you may receive a full refund if you contact us prior to December 1.

 I’m not seeing any availability for the day(s) I want to do a Private Lesson?

-Aim for a day/timeslot that does offer private lesson availability, however, if nothing is available, you may email email@example.com and we’ll let you know what might be possible/ask you to check in at a later date.
+Aim for a day/time slot that does offer private lesson availability.
+However, if nothing is available, you may email email@example.com and we’ll let you know what might be possible or ask you to check in at a later date.

 Can my whole family (minimum of 6+ years old) take a lesson together?
 What if there are different ages and/or abilities?

-An instructor will always teach to/give the most attention to the student that is in need of the most help.
+An instructor will always teach to the student of the lowest ability and/or give the most attention to the student in need of the most assistance.
 This often means that older students and/or higher ability students won’t get as much out of a lesson as younger/lower ability students.
 That said, this is often an acceptable option for many families as being together on the mountain is often more important than individual ski/ride technical progression.
 We’ll break this down even further.

 Family lesson with different ages/the same ability (e.g. all have never skied): More doable than different abilities but it is of course very student dependent.
 Realize that what an adult can achieve in a couple of hours might take a pre-teen an entire season to achieve.
 And when you get into the lower pre-teen ages (6, 7, 8 years old), this is when the lesson will surely move at a much slower pace and older students might feel held back.

 Family lesson with different abilities: While we’ll conduct the lesson, realize that this is by far one of the most challenging lessons as the instructor will need to essentially conduct multiple lessons, to different students, all within the same lesson.
 And one factor that the instructor can not cater to different students at the same time is terrain selection.
 A more advanced student might be ‘under-terrained’ yet we will always opt to never ‘over-terrain’ the lowest ability student.
 You’ll need to decide “how different” the abilities are and make a decision from there.